dxos/dxos/docs/design/halo-spec.md

 }
 ```

-#### 4.1.3.
+#### 4.2.2.
 HALO Genesis

 1. Agents first create an Ed25519 key pair that represents an Identity key.
-2. The key pair can be recovered from a \[TODO: 24-word] seed phrase.
-3. The key pair is used to construct a special ECHO Space, which implements the Agent's HALO.
+2. An IdentityGenesis credential is created an signed by the Identity key.
+3. One or more IdentityRecovery credentials are signed by the Identity key, they setup the keys (with 24-word seed-phrases)
+    that can be used to recover the identity in case no devices are available.
-4. A second key pair is generated for the Space and both this key and the Identity are used to sign Genesis messages (see below).
+4. A space keypair is generated for the ECHO Space.
+It acts as a communication medium between Agent's devices and a credentials store.
+All of the mentioned credentials are recorded in that space.
+    a.
+Normal space-creation credential sequence is written to the space: SpaceGenesis, PartyMember, AdmittedFeed.
-5. A hash of the Space public key is used as a discovery key (or topic) to locate other peers that belong to the Halo.
+    b.
+A hash of the Space public key is used as a discovery key (or topic) to locate other peers that belong to the Halo.
+    c.
+HaloSpace credential is created and signed by the identity key.
+It links the space key with the identity.
+5. Device keypair is generated.
+AuthorizedDevice credential is created.
+6. Optional IdentityProfile message can be written to set the profile information, such as username.
-6.  **NOTE**: The identity private key is only used to generate the HALO and to recover an identity.
+7.  **NOTE**: The identity private key is only used to generate the HALO.

-#### 4.1.4.
+#### 4.2.3.
 Device Authorization and Authentication

 1. Each Device creates a Ed25519 key pair and maintains a secure key store.
 2. The key store is encrypted and optionally protected by a password and/or second factor authenticator.